ryran/upvm/README.md

-                        1st NIC would be connected to the default private network and the 2nd would be connected to the [presumably public] bridge br0)
+                        1st NIC would be connected to the default private network and the 2nd would be connected to the [presumably public] bridge br0) --vinstall-arg, -I ARG
+                        Add ARG as an extra option/argument to the virt- install command which creates a guest from the vb- created disk image (may be used more than once; NOTE: to pass options that start with a dash, use '--vinstall-arg=--option' or '-I=-o', for example:
+                        '-I=--cpu=core2duo -I=--video=cirrus
+                        -I=--graphics=vnc,password=mypass')

 VERSION:
   upvm v0.10.0~rc last mod 2016/01/30